 The library is currently evaluating electronic availability in the marketplace for periodicals held in print.
 Institutional licenses for electronic journals and other periodicals are costly, as are backfile purchases of historical issues.
 Phase 4 of the alteration project will include estimates for backfile purchases for potential fundraising.

 Shared print programs are explicit, long term partnerships among libraries to preserve content and provide access.
 Interlibrary borrowing and lending does not include a guarantee that the holding library will retain the resource in perpetuity or for some number of years.

 No, because compact shelving (the rolling shelves) are high density, generally the floor has to be rated to hold double the weight (300 lbs per sq ft.) vs. standard open shelving.
 When the GTU library was built, the floor below the existing compact shelving was designed with the weight of the shelving mechanisms and high density storage in mind.
 Other parts of the building were built for standard weight bearing, so we cannot add compact shelving.

-No, the group study rooms are located on the lower level and not available while that floor is closed.
-They will be reserveable again when the floor reopens, likely after Thanksgiving.
+No, the group study rooms are located on the lower level and not available while we use the rooms temporarily for collections storage and processing.
+They will be reserveable again when the floor reopens.